ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 >> >
 >> > @api {v1} /email/domain/ GET /email/domain/{domain}/dkim
 >>
->> - `domain` : enter the domain name attached to your email service on which the DKIM must be present.
+>> - `domain`: Enter the domain name attached to your email service on which DKIM must be present.
 >>
 >> Then look at the general `status:` value in the result:
 >>